 The PGY1 Pharmacy Residency – Purpose Statement

-The primary base for the residency program is at the University Medical Center Brackenridge (a teaching hospital) but residents have the opportunity to complete rotations at 3 of our community hospitals, our psychiatric hospital and our pediatric hospital.
-Residents complete 12, one-month rotations (including orientation).
+The primary base for the residency program is at the University Medical Center Brackenridge (a teaching hospital) but residents have the opportunity to complete rotations at three of our community hospitals, our psychiatric hospital and our pediatric hospital.
+Residents complete 12 one month rotations (including orientation).
 After completing the orientation month, residents are offered the following experiences:

 - Infectious Diseases

 - Internal Medicine

 - Pediatrics (critical care, neonatal intensive care, infectious diseases, internal medicine)